rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > specific answer appears frequently, we can add it to future surveys to reduce
 > the amount of work needed to process responses.

-### On the primary machine you compile Rust code on, how many CPUs are there?

-Please count *logical* CPUs here, not cores or sockets.
-You can get this number by running the following commands from the command line:

-- Linux: `nproc`
-- macOS: `sysctl -n hw.ncpu`
-- Windows Command Prompt: `echo %NUMBER_OF_PROCESSORS%`
-- Windows PowerShell: `(Get-CimInstance Win32_ComputerSystem).NumberOfLogicalProcessors`

-Type: free form (number, optional)

-> **justification**
->
-> Question added by Josh Triplett.
-The answers can help tune parallel rustc:
->
-> - When we encounter a scalability issue that starts at a certain number of CPUs, it'll be good to know what proportion of the Rust community is affected.
-> - It'll help when tuning algorithms or build systems whose memory usage may depend on the number of CPUs present.
-> - It'll help with prioritization around whether to make something go faster by throwing more CPUs at it or by optimizing on the same number of CPUs.
-> - It'll help avoid assumptions that rust developers might otherwise make about how universal the caliber of hardware they have is.

 ### Which operating systems or runtimes do you develop Rust software for?

 **Note**: this is specifically about which operating system or runtime you **target** not which system you use